risk-first/website/menagerie/Complexity-Risk.md

 ![Connectivity 1](images/connectivity_1.png)

-It has 10 vertices, labelled **a** to **g**, and it has 15 edges (or links) connecting the vertices together.
+It has 10 vertices, labelled **a** to **j**, and it has 15 edges (or links) connecting the vertices together.
 If any single edge were removed from this diagram, the 10 vertices would still be linked together.
 Because of this, we can say that the graph is _2-connected_.
 That is, to disconnect any single vertex, you'd have to remove _at least_ two edges.

 Let's remove some of those extra links: